mcellteam/mcell/libmcell/documentation/generated/model.rst

 * | **end_simulation**

    * | print_final_report: bool = True
+     | Print information on simulation time and counts of selected events.

-  | Generates the last visualization and reaction output (if they were defined), then
+  | Generates the last visualization and reaction output (if they are included
-  | flushes all buffers and optionally prints simulation report.
+  | in the model), then flushes all buffers and optionally prints simulation report.
-  | Buffers are also flushed when the Model object is destroyed.
+  | Buffers are also flushed when the Model object is destroyed such as when Ctrl-C
+  | is pressed during simulation.

 * | **add_subsystem**

    * | subsystem: Subsystem

+  | Adds all components of a Subsystem object to the model.

 * | **add_instantiation**

    * | instantiation: Instantiation

+  | Adds all components of an Instantiation object to the model.

 * | **add_observables**

    * | observables: Observables

+  | Adds all counts and viz outputs of an Observables object to the model.

 * | **dump_internal_state**